 In this example, both sides were trying to “win” in an adversarial, win/lose environment.
 The business wanted to avoid agreeing to the “MVP” as it was defined, and the IT team wanted to use the MVP to lock down the scope.
 And if they couldn’t “win”, both sides were comfortable as long as they could point the finger for failure at the other side.

-Some Project Managers Certainly Don’t Get MVP
+Most Project Managers Don’t Get MVP

 To many Project Management enthusiasts, the MVP represents throw-away work.
 And they tell me, predictably when we cover the MVP in my training classes.